hertze/Alfie/README.md

 5. The year you want

-6. Whether it should include a frontmatter (yes / no)

-7. Whether it should include a backmatter (yes / no)

-8. Whether it should try to typeset the resulting LaTeX file (yes / no)
+6. Whether it should try to typeset the resulting LaTeX file (yes / no)

 If you launch the script without arguments, it will run with a minimal text interface, taking you through some questions: